Become a baker using the Concordium Client#

 sets that earnings are restaked.--no-restake

 sets that earnings are not restaked.
-This flag means that rewards to the staked amount are not added on the baker automatically.
+This flag means that rewards to the staked amount are not added to the validator automatically.
 Read more about this behavior in the section Restake earnings.

 Warning